 – Residency –

 Applications are only accepted through ERAS and must be submitted by December 1.
-ERAS applications must include your USMLE transcript and NRMP number to be considered.
+ERAS applications must include your USMLE or COMLEX transcript as well as your NRMP number.
 Your Personal Statement should describe your background, aspirations and why you are applying to In His Image.
 Also briefly describe your spiritual journey and include your current place of worship as well as the name and phone number of a leader there we could contact for a recommendation.
 We will respond to all applications on or before December 15.
 We have additional information if you are applying as an international medical graduate.

 While interviewing with In His Image, you will be assigned a resident Day Host.
 A typical interview day with In His Image begins with a hospital tour and participation in morning rounds at St. John Hospital.
 From there, you will tour our clinic and administration site where you will participate in interviews with the Executive Director, Residency Program Director and Administrator.
 Lunch will be provided, during which time you will have an opportunity to chat casually with a group of current residents.
 That evening, resident hosts will take you to dinner and help to answer any questions you have about residency at In His Image.
 Our program will provide lodging for you (and your spouse, if applicable) while in Tulsa and will also help offset the cost of your airfare or car travel by reimbursing all or most of your costs.